Learning Approach

 Project Based Learning

-PBL shifts the teaching-learning program from teacher based/instruction based/textbook based to a student-centered paradigm.
-Along with personalized learning and learning in-depth strategies, PBL allows teachers, parents, and other members of the community to engage with the students collectively to make their learning successful.
-The success of PBL is to develop competency among the students as they get a chance to discuss and interact with the evidence/ data collected.
-In addition, teachers and students get an opportunity to have powerful learning experiences through collaborative planning, designing, or redesigning a project for authentic and varied assessments for a lesson.
+Project Based Learning (PBL) shifts the teaching-learning program from teacher/textbook-based to a student-centred paradigm.
+Along with learning in-depth strategies, PBL allows teachers, parents, and other members of the community to engage with the students collectively to make their learning successful.
+Students are able to think critically, developing a sense of curiosity about happenings around them.
+A strong and genuine sense of curiosity leads to students wanting to analyze and assimilate information and events.
+In the process, they form their own informed ideas, mostly out-of-the-box ones, and find answers in a logical and rational manner, which in turn improves their creativity.
+In addition, PBL allows teachers and students get an opportunity to have powerful learning experiences through collaborative planning, designing, or redesigning a project for authentic and varied assessments for a lesson.

 Co-curricular Learning

 At United, students are mandatorily required to participate in different co-curricular classes and competitions.
 Co-curricular activities enrich and supplement classroom learning.
 Annually, there are more than 50 events and competitions in which students can participate.
 Taking part in a co-curricular activity relevant to the topic presented in the classroom helps clarify and reinforce theoretical understanding at a higher level.
-The classroom is primarily responsible for intellect, whereas co-curricular activities assist aesthetic development, character building, spiritual growth, physical growth, moral values, and creativity.
+The classroom is primarily responsible for intellectual growth, whereas co-curricular activities assist in aesthetic development, character building, spiritual growth, physical growth, moral values, and creativity.
+The skills learned from exposure to different events and competitions help a student figure out how to make sense of the world, based on personal experience and understanding.
+Students also gain confidence and the ability to learn from mistakes, both of which are crucial in their personal and professional lives.